Portobello Mushroom Pappardelle

 Portobello mushrooms with pasta

-How to prepare portobello mushrooms:
+How to prep portobello mushrooms:

 - Wipe the mushrooms gently with a towel if they seem dirty — don’t soak them in water or they’ll become soggy.